Steven-Klavins/CV/README.md

 ## Skills

 #### An agile worker and XP proponent
-Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage and respect) provides a little more substance.
+Stating "I am an agile worker" is a fairly ambiguous statement, however stating I adhere to the XP values (feedback, simplicity, communication, courage, and respect) provides a little more substance.
+It is my belief these values play a huge part in the success of a team and because of this, I'm a strong advocate of adhering to them.
+From personal experience communicating well thought out ideas in a respectful and constructive manner is a sure path to success.

 #### Another Skill